CommitteeOfZero/committeeofzero.github.io/_posts/2020-08-25-chaoshead-noah-progress-update-1.markdown

 However, pinning down any sort of ETA is, as always, difficult.
 SomeAnon explains: “For instance, fixing a particularly nasty bug can easily take up more time and energy than implementing one of the aforementioned features.”

 Nevertheless, he's keeping hard at work, and we will be providing updates on the port in these monthly progress reports.
-We’ll be showing off new and already-implemented features—-as well as snippets of our translations—so stay tuned!
+We’ll be showing off new and already-implemented features—as well as snippets of our translations—so stay tuned!

 # NEXT REPORT: October 1st.